KathleenDollard/incremental-samples/docs/creating-a-source-generator/design-models.md

 ### Discovering the data

 Discovering the input data needed by the generator requires evaluating the [code marked as generated in the example project](design-output.md#example).
 A file will be generated for each command, such as `ReadFile` or `AddLine`.
 Files will also be generated to support access to the commands. `Cli.g.cs` is generated as a constant partial class so that the programmer using the generator always has access to the expected static methods.
-This should contain no information. `Cli.partial.g.cs` and `RootCommand.g.cs` will be generated and also need to be reviewed.
+This should contain no information. `Cli.partial.g.cs` will be generated and also needs to be reviewed.

 Evaluating the [code in the generated AddLine method of the example project](design-output.md#example) shows these values will be needed for the generator: